vesoft-inc/nebula-docs/docs-2.0/nebula-importer/config-with-header.md

     address: 192.168.*.13:9669

   postStart:
-    # Configure some of the operations to perform after connecting to the Nebula Graph server, and before inserting data.
+    # Configure some of the operations to perform after connecting to the NebulaGraph server, and before inserting data.
     commands: |
       DROP SPACE IF EXISTS student;
       CREATE SPACE IF NOT EXISTS student(partition_num=5, replica_factor=1, vid_type=FIXED_STRING(20));